 Every effort should be made by industry and government to prevent spills of oil and other hazardous and noxious substances from occurring, as the highest priority.

-Despite prevention measures, spills will occur from time to time, therefore there is a need to have national contingency plans (NATPLANS) in place to deal effectively with such spills, at the local, national and regional/international level.
+Despite prevention measures, spills will occur from time to time, therefore there is a need to have contingency plans in place to deal effectively with such spills, at the local, national and regional/international level.

 1.7.1 Principles